klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 The **first action** is *tied* to the header detection `/^>/`, that\'s because *all headers* stars with `>` character.

-When `seqlen` is *not null* it\'s value, that holds the previous sequence length, is printed to the *stdout* attached to the new header. `seqtotal` is updated and `seqlen` initialized to serve the next sequence.
-Finally we break further record processing with next.
+When `seqlen` is *not null* its value, that holds the previous sequence length, is printed to the *stdout* attached to the new header. `seqtotal` is updated and `seqlen` initialized to serve the next sequence.
+Finally, we break further record processing with `next`.

 The **second action**  `{seqlen += length($0)}` is used to update `seqlen` summing the total record length.